 When is the best time to start training a puppy indoors?

-Indoor potty training can begin immediately once you bring your puppy home, usually around 8 weeks old.
-Start by confining your puppy to a crate or pen when you're not actively supervising them, and take them outside frequently—every 2-3 hours—after meals or naps.
-Reward your puppy immediately when they go in the right place to reinforce the behavior.
-Consistency and patience are key to successful indoor potty training from the start.
+You can start indoor potty training immediately after bringing your puppy home, usually around 8 weeks old.
+Use a crate or pen to confine your puppy when you're not actively supervising, and take them outside or to their designated potty spot frequently—every 1-2 hours.
+Reward them immediately when they go in the right place, and maintain a consistent routine to reinforce good habits.